 For the victim, the speed and effectiveness of stopping the active misuse of their identity is probably the single most important factor in determining how catastrophic the damage is going to be in the long run.
 Victims who don't take on this mantle quickly enough can potentially be dealing with repeated episodes of identity theft for months or even years.
 This is due predominantly to the free flowing nature of information on the internet.
 Identity thieves are sometimes the most computer savvy criminals in the spectrum.
 The reason for the more intelligent nature of these thieves is up for debate, but many believe it is because the potential reward (tens if not hundreds of thousands of dollars), is much greater than the likely penalties of probation or extremely short jail sentences should they be caught.
-The single most effective way of stopping the active misuse of identity theft addendum, attached to this report, provides all of the resources victims need to address the steps necessary to limit the extent of identity theft damage.
+The single most effective way of stopping the active misuse of identity is working with the credit reporting agencies to limit access to the victim's credit.
+The identity theft addendum, attached to this report, provides all of the resources victims need to address the steps necessary to limit the extent of identity theft damage.